NashTech-Labs/kotlin-with-SpringBoot/README.md

-This is a working example of Spingboot with the Kotlin language,  in this you also can see how we can implement swagger.
+This is a working example of Spingboot with the Kotlin language using **Ktor**,  in this you also can see how we can implement swagger.

 For Swagger, go to below url;